Image

 • Did you refuse a breath or blood test?

-The consequences of an administrative hearing suspension depend on your record in Dunklin County, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Dunklin County and across Missouri:

-• First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Dunklin County after 30 days.
+• First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Dunklin County, MO area after 30 days.

 • Second DWI Offense: Comes with a 1-year revocation, or 5-year license denial if the previous offense was within 5 years.